sebastianLedzianowski/contact_book/README.md

 2. Use the "Try it out" button and enter the number of days into the future.
 3. Click "Execute" and check the response.

+### 4. Updating Avatar

+### Updating Avatar:

+1. After logging in, go to the /users/avatar tab.
+2. Use the "Try it out" button and upload an image file for the avatar.
+3. Click "Execute" and check the response.
+4. Your avatar is now updated.
+You can retrieve it using the /users/me/ endpoint.

+---

+**Note:** Make sure to adhere to the rate limits specified for each operation.
+The avatar can be updated using the provided FastAPI route /users/avatar, which allows users to change their avatar by uploading a new image file.
+The uploaded image is securely stored using Cloudinary, and the user's avatar URL is updated in the database.

+---

 ### Additional Information

 - 🌐 All contact operations are available only for logged-in users.
 - 👤 Each user has access only to their contact operations.
 - 🔐 Remember to log in correctly before using the contact-related functions.

+---

 **Note:**
 - If you don't have an account yet, register using the "Registration" option.
 - After registering, use the "Login" option to access the contact adding and birthday tracking functions.

+---

 ## Created 👤